-Sammamish Montessori School serves children ages 3 years and older, starting in preschool and continuing through elementary.
+Sammamish Montessori School serves children ages 3 years and older, starting in preschool and continuing through kindergarten.
 New students ages 2-1/2 to 3 who are not yet ready potty trained and for a preschool program may begin in our Prep Program until they are ready to transition into a Montessori Preschool/Kindergarten class.

 All-class naps are not included as a regular component of any classroom (Our Prep Program for 2-1/2-3 year olds is morning only).
 However, on an individual basis a child who is in need of a nap may rest on a mat in the office in the care of the office staff.
 Or, there is also often a quiet area in the classroom where a student can rest if needed.
 As our program offers morning and afternoon sessions, you may opt to select a schedule that meets your child’s developmental needs.
 Keep in mind that most children at this age begin to outgrow naps and do better with a longer consolidated nighttime sleep (versus a shorter night sleep and a nap).
 Make sure you are consistent with bedtimes and wake times, even on weekends, and try to modify a little at a time to make bedtimes earlier and nighttime sleep longer.

 Consistent routines and getting enough sleep can make a tremendous difference to your child’s day and enable them to be ready to learn new social and academic skills at school.
 This is true at any age, but particularly true for younger children, especially if adapting to a new routine.